These sample figures illustrate how to set up figures in APA Style. Note that any kind of visual display that is not a table is considered a figure.

 - The sample map shows how to include a copyright attribution in a figure note when you have reprinted or adapted a figure from a work in the public domain (in the example, U.S. Census Bureau data).

-Use the following links to go directly to the sample figures:
+Use these links to go directly to the sample figures:

 - Sample bar graph